 Our minds are so powerful.
 We must be careful not to let them run away with the lies our accuser is feeding us – especially about those closest to us.
 Relationships with spouses/significant others, parents, children, co-workers, friends, etc. are being destroyed every day because of uncontrolled and unchecked feelings usually planted by the accuser.

-Today’s Defensive Strategy gives us guidance on how to respond when the accusations start in our mind – we are to grab each negative thought by the throat, shut it down, and take it captive – to hand over to Jesus Christ.
+Today’s Defensive Strategy gives us guidance on how to respond when the accusations start in our mind – we are to grab each negative thought at the neck, shut it down, and take it captive – to hand over to Jesus Christ.

 When we hand these thoughts over to Jesus, He will redirect them, reminding us to base our thoughts on the truth of His Word, and not the ridiculous lies from our enemy.